https://www.humantruth.info/libya.html

 Health:

 Libya does relatively well in encouraging good health, compared to many other countries.
-Libya performs the best in terms of its alcohol consumption rate32.
-It does better than average when it comes to its adolescent birth rate33 (amongst the lowest in Africa), its immunizations take-up34, its fertility rate14 and in its average life expectancy11.
-But, things could still be better.
-Libya does worse than average in its smoking rate35 (amongst the highest in Africa).
-And finally, it sits amongst the bottom 20 in terms of its food aid and health contributions and WHO compliance36.
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Libya does the best in its alcohol consumption rate32.
+It does better than average for its adolescent birth rate33 (one of the best in Africa), its immunizations take-up34, its fertility rate14 and in its average life expectancy11.
+Libya does not succeed in everything, however.
+Libya does worse than average in its smoking rate35 (one of the highest in Africa).
+And finally, it sits amongst the bottom 20 in its food aid and health contributions and WHO compliance36.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Libya improved by +3yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Libya had the 3rd-highest average fertility rate in the world in the 1970s (after Yemen and ).
 Overall, it is amongst only 7 countries who have seen their fertility rate drop by more than 5 since the 1960s.
 Its peak fertility rate was 8.13 in 1971.Life Expectancy Higher is better11 | ||

 ---|---|---|